Swinton Insurance: History

 The first branch was opened in 1964 in Salford, and the branch network originally expanded in the Manchester region before it expanded throughout the North West of England.
 It was then merged with Denbury Insurance owned by Brian Blake, retaining the Swinton Insurance name.
 The company became the first insurance franchise and the first to introduce a computer quotations system, which is now common in major UK insurers.
-In 1981, Ken Scowcroft's son, Brian Scowcroft, joined the business and worked in a number of different roles including Finance Director before being appointed Joint Chief executive in 1985.
+In 1981, Ken Scowcroft's son, Brian Scowcroft, joined the business and worked in a number of different roles including Finance Director before being appointed Joint Chief Executive in 1985.

-In 1988 Swinton was sold to Sun Alliance for £130m and in 2001 it changed hands again when it was acquired by MMA Holdings UK Plc., which is, in turn, owned by Covéa SGAM (Société de Group d'Assurance Mutuelle).
+In 1988 Swinton was sold to Sun Alliance for £130m and in 2001 it changed hands again when it was acquired by MMA Holdings UK Plc., which is, in turn, owned by Covéa SGAM (Société de Groupe d'Assurance Mutuelle).

-In 2002, The Swinton Insurance Group acquired the specialist caravan and motorhome insurer, Safeguard, and in 2004, it acquired Manchester based insurance group Deansgate Insurance.
+In 2002, The Swinton Insurance Group acquired the specialist caravan and motorhome insurer, Safeguard, and in 2004, it acquired Manchester-based insurance group Deansgate Insurance.

 By 2008, Swinton had become the third largest insurance retailer in the UK, and the largest in Northern Ireland, managing over three million individual car, home and life insurance policies.
 Their position in the Northern Ireland market was further bolstered with the acquisition of Open + Direct in 2009.

 The Swinton Insurance Group continued their UK-wide acquisition strategy in 2012 with the purchase of Greys Insurance in Burnley.
 In 2013, they then purchased Stroud based insurers Alexander James Commercial before agreeing a deal to buy the general insurance book of North Wales-based Anderson Insurance Services in 2014 and the Cleethorpes based C H Turner Insurance Consultants.

-Chief executive Christophe Bardet stepped down at the end of December 2014 and was succeeded by Gilles Normand, formerly the CEO of MMA Holdings UK Plc.
+Chief Executive Christophe Bardet stepped down at the end of December 2014 and was succeeded by Gilles Normand, formerly the CEO of MMA Holdings UK Plc.
 Gilles Normand stepped down as CEO in October 2018 and was replaced by Scott Kennedy as Managing Director.

-Ardonagh Group purchased Swinton in September 2018 for £165million.
+The Ardonagh Group purchased Swinton in September 2018 for £165million.